TimeLighting: Guided Exploration of 2D Temporal Network Projections: Acknowledgment

-For the purpose of open access, the author has applied a Creative Commons Attribution (CC-BY) license to any Author Accepted Manuscript version arising from this submission.
-This work was conducted within the projects WWTF grant [10.47379/ICT19047], FFG grant DoRIAH [\#880883], and FWF grant ArtVis [P35767].
+\fi The authors have applied a Creative Commons Attribution (CC-BY) license to any Author Accepted Manuscript version arising from this submission.
+This work was supported by WWTF [10.47379/ICT19047], FFG DoRIAH [\#880883], FWF ArtVis [10.55776/P35767] and SANE [10.55776/I6635].
+The authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Programme.